Online therapy in 43 states. Click here to view the list. Enrolling now: Perimenopause Group Therapy.

 FREQUENTLY ASKED QUESTIONS

-Are intrusive thoughts normal after having a baby?
+Is it normal to feel anxious after having a baby?